PhuongNQK/Tools-and-Tutorials/tools/data-visualization.md

+# General guidelines
+- How to select a suitable chart: https://towardsdatascience.com/5-quick-and-easy-data-visualizations-in-python-with-code-a2284bae952f

 # Libraries & Frameworks
 - [D3](https://d3js.org) is a JavaScript library for manipulating documents based on data.
 D3 helps you bring data to life using HTML, SVG, and CSS.
     + https://blog.risingstack.com/d3-js-tutorial-bar-charts-with-javascript/